Two Kings

 shows Tom “this is how it’s done,” the biggest fuck-you

-I remember tweeting or texting
+in sports history, I remember tweeting or texting

 or saying out loud at least ten times.